locnnil/workshop/docs/reference/workshop-definition.rst

        each entry must specify the interface type and the relevant attributes.

-       The only interface with additional attributes is :samp:`content`;
+       The only interface with additional attributes is :samp:`mount`;
-       it requires the :samp:`source` property
+       it requires the :samp:`workshop-source` property
        to specify a relative path within the project directory to be used as the slot's source directory.

 Any entry in :samp:`connections` must include a :samp:`plug` and a :samp:`slot` from the SDKs listed under :samp:`sdks`
-(the host SDK is always implicitly included).
+(the system SDK is always implicitly included).
 Both must be strings that reference a plug and a slot with the same interface in different SDKs, using the :samp:`<SDK>/<PLUG>` format.